practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/README.md

 However, that functional language, named _Plasma_, apparently has nothing do (directly) with the old PLASMA system.

 So, I put that language, obviously under heavy construction, aside for while, only to read now more about it.
-There I read that the compiler for that language has been written in a language called Mercury:
+There I read that the compiler for Plasma has been written in a language called Mercury:

 > Plasma is written in Mercury (at least until we get to a self hosting stage) which means if you want to compile Plasma (to contribute to it) you may need to build Mercury from source...

 from: https://plasmalang.org/docs/dev_mercury_grades.html, Updated: March 2020

-And then I got interest in Mercury, specifically for its background as a "Prolog on speed" programming language.
+And then I got interested in Mercury, specifically for its background as a "Prolog on speed" programming language.

 <br/>